-- 2.2.1 Pipelines: The pipelines associated with the platform include a 12-inch oil line and an 8-inch produced gas line to Platform Hermosa.
-Oil meeting predetermined specifications is transferred to Hermosa. - 2.2.2 Power Generation: Electrical power for platform operations is provided by three 3316 kW Allison 501-KB5 dual-fuel turbine generators (G-700B, C and D).
-The dual-fuel turbines can be run on either natural gas or diesel fuel and use water injection for NO_x control.
-Two emergency diesel-driven generators (G-701A and B) provide backup power with rated capacities of 750 kW each. - 2.2.3 Supply Boats: Supply boats regularly service the Point Arguello platforms on the same round trip from Port Hueneme.
+- 2.2.2 Power Generation: The platform requires minimal power to operate which is provided by a solar power energy source. - 2.2.3 Supply Boats: Supply boats service the Point Arguello platforms on the same round trip from Port Hueneme.
 The dedicated project vessel is fitted with emission controls on the main engines as described in section 4.4 below.
-Other supply boats may be used provided the main engines meet the controlled emission factor and the total boat potential to emit (all engines) is demonstrated to be under the permitted supply boat emissions.

-2.2.5 Helicopters: Crew transport is normally accomplished by helicopter from Santa Maria Airport.
+Other supply boats may be used provided the main engines meet the controlled emission factor and the total boat potential to emit (all engines) is demonstrated to be under the permitted supply boat emissions. - 2.2.5 Helicopters: Crew transport is normally accomplished by helicopter from Santa Maria Airport.